Ecuador Threatens 'Strong Hand' Against Rebels After Confirming Triple Murder

 The announcement marks a grim new development in a story that began March 26, when the three men were kidnapped while on assignment for El Comercio, a Quito-based daily newspaper.
 The paper says they had been investigating recent violence in the border region of Mataje.

-Their abduction was carried out by the Oliver Sinisterra front, a former faction of the FARC that left the group during the leftist guerrillas' peace talks with the Colombian government.
-Those talks ultimately resulted in a 2016 peace agreement, which ended more than half a century of war and earned Colombian President Juan Manuel Santos a Nobel Peace Prize — but several smaller gangs affiliated with the FARC, including Oliver Sinisterra, refused to follow the group into demobilization and Colombia's political mainstream.
+Their abduction was carried out by the Oliver Sinisterra front, a former faction of FARC that left the group during the leftist guerrillas' peace talks with the Colombian government.
+Those talks ultimately resulted in a 2016 peace agreement, which ended more than half a century of war and earned Colombian President Juan Manuel Santos a Nobel Peace Prize — but several smaller gangs affiliated with FARC, including Oliver Sinisterra, refused to follow the group into demobilization and Colombia's political mainstream.

 Earlier this month, the holdout faction released a video that depicted its three captives chained by the neck as they relayed its demand for a prisoner exchange.
-As the days of captivity stretched on, The Associated Press reports that frustration mounted with what many critics perceived as a bungled response:
+As the days of captivity stretched on, frustration mounted with what many critics perceived as a bungled response, The Associated Press reports:

 "Both the Ecuadorean and Colombian governments have tried to limit the fallout from the kidnapping, with military officials in both countries denying the men were being held inside their territory.